patrycjagawecki/Portfolio/README.md

 Thank you for taking the time to get to know me and learn about my background and skills!

+# Machine Learning Models to Accurately Predict Liver Cirrhosis Stage

+Tools Used: Python (SckitLearn, MatPlotLib, Pandas, Numpy)

+This project focuses on building and evaluating machine learning models to predict the stages of liver cirrhosis based on a dataset with various medical and demographic features.
+Four classification models (Logistic Regression, K-Nearest Neighbors (KNN), Random Forest, and Support Vector Classifier (SVC)) were trained and tested to determine the most effective approach for accurate predictions.

 # Executive Reactions to Cold Calling
 [Behaviors of Company Leaders (Data Analysis).pdf](https://github.com/user-attachments/files/16369218/Behaviors.of.Company.Leaders.Data.Analysis.pdf)